stanac/JsonPathway/readme.md

 ```

 Both parsed document `JsonDocument` and `ExpressionList` that represents parsed path can be reused
-and should be resued when used multiple times.
+and should be reused when used multiple times.
 ``` csharp
 string json1 = // ...
 string json2 = // ...